 As a result Creative Writing students not only acquire experience writing creatively, they also hone their skills writing about the great works of literature they encounter as English majors.

 Why study Creative Writing?
 To think outside the norm.
 To develop the ability to write with wit and grace.
 To learn to tell compelling stories.
 These are some of the great benefits of studying Creative Writing.
 Students who study English and Creative Writing develop strong research, reading and writing skills—skills that easily translate into careers in fiction writing, journalism, academia, marketing, advertising, and technical writing, as well as government, law and business.
+Learn more about career possibilities here.

 The Uniquely Seattle University Experience: Creative Writing Students English majors who read and respond to literature in class and in writing, and in the process learn to see how great writers make language work for them.